antonhalim/my-delete-bk-002-public/README.md

 You'll be building three methods: 1) delete_first, 2) delete_last, and 3) delete_middle.
 Each of these methods will be within the Array class and they'll all take one argument, the element to delete.

+### NOTE
+You will be returning a new copy of the array, not mutating the original one.

 ## Examples

 ```ruby